 From now on the days will get shorter and the nights longer (although it won't be really noticeable for a few weeks yet) until Yule/the Winter Solstice (around 21st December) which is the shortest day of the year.
 After that the days will gradually get longer until we get to Litha again.
-(If you live in the northern hemisphere, it's the other way around, Yule is around 21st June and Litha around 21st December). :) Despite being called "Midsummer" which makes you think it's the middle of the season, Litha is seen as the first official day of summer.
+(If you live in the southern hemisphere, it's the other way around, Yule is around 21st June and Litha around 21st December). :) Despite being called "Midsummer" which makes you think it's the middle of the season, Litha is seen as the first official day of summer.
 (Although Beltane marked the beginning of summer season).
 The Goddess is pregnant with the God after conceiving at Beltane.
 The Sun God is at the height of his power now.
 At Yule he will be born again.
 The colours for Litha are yellow, gold, blue and green.

 As I mentioned in my Yule post, a Wiccan belief is that each half of the year is ruled over by the Holly King or the Oak King.
 Since Yule, the Oak King has ruled over the lighter half of the year and now he does battle again with the Holly King and loses.
 The Holly King now rules over the darkening year until Yule when they do battle again.

 It's traditional for people to rise early to greet the sun at Litha and Stonehenge is very popular at this time of year!
 Also some Wiccans re-enact the battle between the Oak and Holly Kings.
 This is also a good season for picnics.